RibosomeCRCL/rRMSAnalyzer/README.md

 - Different visualizations to compare samples or sites
 - Include a table of annotated human rRNA sites
 - Export computed C-scores into a dataframe
-- Semi-automated quality control report
+- Automated quality control report
+- Automated analysis of 2'ome global methylation profile
+- Automated differential analysis of 2'ome methylation site

 > **Note** We have also developed a [dedicated Nextflow
 > pipeline](https://github.com/RibosomeCRCL/ribomethseq-nf) to process